 Al Qurm Beach

-It is a quite long (2 km) sandy beach that runs from the edge of Qurm Nature Reserve towards the Crowne Plaza Hotel.
+It is quite a long (2 km) sandy beach that runs from the edge of Qurm Nature Reserve towards the Crowne Plaza Hotel.
 The road that goes in parallel (Al Shati) is quite popular among locals, and they use it for cruising on their cars, so be patient if you get stuck in traffic.

 The Wave or Al Mouj